-Should any member of the University community (student, employee, or visitor) believe that the sexual harassment portion of this policy has been broken by any member of the University community, he/ she should prepare a written statement detailing the allegations on the University's Discrimination Complaint Form in the Office of the Chief Diversity Officer in Room 404 of Burton Business Center.
+Should any member of the University community (student, employee, or visitor) believe that the sexual harassment portion of this policy has been broken by any member of the University community, he/ she should prepare a written statement detailing the allegations on the University's Discrimination Complaint Form in the Office of Campus Compliance & Civility in Room 404 of Burton Business Center.
 This form can also be downloaded from the University's website and brought to Room 404 of Burton Business Center or mailed to Box 93248, Lake Charles, LA 70609.
 VOICE: (337) 475-5610; FAX (337) 475-5960; TDD/TTY, Hearing Impaired (337) 562-4227.
-Email: kyoungblood@mcneese.edu Mail: Chief Diversity Officer, Box 93248, Lake Charles, LA 70609.
-The Chief Diversity Officer may, in his or her professional judgment, attempt to resolve the matter through alternative dispute resolution, which may include attempts to mediate, conciliate, or otherwise resolve differing claims.
-Information explaining alternative dispute resolution is available from the Office of the Chief Diversity Officer.
-The Chief Diversity Officer shall determine the appropriateness of alternative dispute resolution methods within ten (10) days of its receipt of the grievance.
-If the Chief Diversity Officer determines that the matter is not appropriate for mediation, conciliation, or other less formal methods of dispute resolution, or if, after attempting such methods for a period of time not to exceed sixty (60) days, the Chief Diversity Officer determines that further attempts are not likely to achieve an outcome consistent with the goals of this policy.
-Decisions rendered by the Chief Diversity Officer as described in the above paragraphs shall be delivered in writing to the following parties:
+Email: kyoungblood@mcneese.edu Mail: Director of Campus Compliance & Civility, Box 93248, Lake Charles, LA 70609.
+The Director of Campus Compliance & Civility may, in his or her professional judgment, attempt to resolve the matter through alternative dispute resolution, which may include attempts to mediate, conciliate, or otherwise resolve differing claims.
+Information explaining alternative dispute resolution is available from the Office of the Campus Compliance & Civility.
+The shall determine the appropriateness of alternative dispute resolution methods within ten (10) days of its receipt of the grievance.
+If the Director of Campus Compliance & Civility determines that the matter is not appropriate for mediation, conciliation, or other less formal methods of dispute resolution, or if, after attempting such methods for a period of time not to exceed sixty (60) days, the Director of Campus Compliance & Civility determines that further attempts are not likely to achieve an outcome consistent with the goals of this policy.
+Decisions rendered by the Director of Campus Compliance & Civility as described in the above paragraphs shall be delivered in writing to the following parties:

-- the person(s) filing the grievance; - the person(s) against whom the grievance was filed;
+• the person(s) filing the grievance;

-- the supervisor(s) of the office or administrative unit(s) most responsible for the environment in which the alleged actions occurred, said supervisor(s) to be charged with keeping a copy of the grievance and its disposition on file and available for appeal; and - the President of the University.
+- the person(s) against whom the grievance was filed: - the supervisor(s) of the office or administrative unit(s) most responsible for the environment in which the alleged actions occurred, said supervisor(s) to be charged with keeping a copy of the grievance and its disposition on file and available for appeal; and - the President of the University.